robusta-dev/holmesgpt/README.md

 **Note**: This is different from being a “ChatGPT Plus” subscriber.

-Pass your API key to holmes with the `--api-key` cli argument:
+Pass your API key to holmes with the `--api-key` cli argument.
+Because OpenAI is the default LLM, the `--model` flag is optional for OpenAI (gpt-4o is the default).

 ```
 holmes ask --api-key="..." "what pods are crashing in my cluster and why?"